 Unless a check has an expiration date listed, banks will typically treat it as "expired" once it is six months old.
-If the person or business you gave the payment to hasn't cashed the check within this time, you can ask your bank to issue a new payment, either online or by visiting a local branch.
+Expiration dates are important, as you can't be expected to hold the money in your account indefinitely.
+If the person or business you gave the payment to hasn't cashed the check within this time, and they have contacted you to request a replacement check, you can ask your bank to issue a new payment, either online or by visiting a local branch.

 Definition of Expired